 “the painter constructs, the photographer discloses.”

-Little did I realise back then, that this reference would be a narrative of my role working as a photographer at National Museums Liverpool on the ‘Watermark’ project to digitise the works on paper collection held at the Walker Art Gallery.
+Little did I realise back then, that this reference would be a narrative of my role working as a photographer at National Museums Liverpool on the ‘Watermark’ project to digitise the works on paper collection.
 The aim is to create an online gallery of the just over 8000 items in the collection.

 With this in mind and so many works to photograph, people have suggested to me that my work must be very similar to working on a conveyor belt.
 The thinking was that I wouldn’t be able take in the detail or remember any of the individual art works as they pass me in the photographic process.
 But during the course of transferring the images onto our database, I examine every image in close detail, the equivalent to a quality control check.